Contrasting AST SpaceMobile (ASTS) & Its Rivals

 |2.33

-AST SpaceMobile currently has a consensus target price of $30.00, suggesting a potential upside of 296.30%.
+AST SpaceMobile currently has a consensus price target of $30.00, suggesting a potential upside of 296.30%.
 As a group, “Communication services, not elsewhere classified” companies have a potential upside of 49.40%.
-Given AST SpaceMobile’s stronger consensus rating and higher probable upside, research analysts plainly believe AST SpaceMobile is more favorable than its peers.
+Given AST SpaceMobile’s stronger consensus rating and higher probable upside, equities research analysts clearly believe AST SpaceMobile is more favorable than its competitors.

 Summary